Documentation

 • The addition of the weight key for each edge.
 For example, the weight for the edge ROX1-to-YAP6 is -0.7503313690638223.

-• GRNsight automatically detects if a GraphML file specifying a weighted graph has been imported.
+• GRNsight automatically detects if a GraphML file specifying a weighted GRN graph has been imported.

-• Note that GRNsight is designed to visualize “small-scale” or “medium-scale” gene regulatory networks, not the entire gene regulatory network for an organism.
+• Note that GRNsight is designed to visualize “small-scale” gene regulatory or protein-protein interaction networks, not the entire network for an organism.
 Currently, it is recommended that you import networks with no more than 35 unique genes or 70 edges.
 If you upload a network with 50 nodes or 100 edges or more, you will receive a warning and the network graph will still display.
 If you attempt to upload a network of 75 or more nodes or 100 or more edges, the graph will not display.

-• Once you have your appropriately formatted SIF file (*.sif; see Section 1a-ii.c), you can import it into GRNsight.
+• Once you have your appropriately formatted Excel workbook file (*.xlsx), you can load it into GRNsight.

-• Go to the GRNsight beta page.
-Select the menu option File > Import > SIF….
+• Go to the GRNsight home page.
+Select the top menu option Network > Network Source > Open File...(.xlsx., .sif, .graphml).
 A dialog box will open for you to select your file.
 Clicking the Open button will load your file.
 Clicking the Cancel button will return you to the GRNsight home page.
+Alternately, you can use the Open File button in the Network > Network Source side panel.

 • The name of the file that is currently loaded will appear in the menu bar.
 The number of nodes and edges in the graph will display on the right-hand side of the menu bar.

-• To reload the same file, select the menu option File > Reload.
-Note that the Reload menu item will be disabled until a file has been imported.
+• To reload the same file, select the top menu option Network > Network Source > Reload or click the Reload button in the Network side bar panel.
+Note that the Reload menu item will be disabled until a file has been loaded.

-• GRNsight will automatically detect a SIF file representing a weighted network when it finds numerical values as the relationship type.
-It will change the arrowhead type and the thickness and color of the edges as described in Section 2a.
+• GRNsight will automatically detect a SIF file representing an unweighted GRN when it finds "pd" as the relationship type.
+It will automatically detect a weighted GRN when it finds numerical values as the relationship type.
+In that case, it will change the arrowhead type and the thickness and color of the edges as described in Section 2a.

-• However, if GRNsight detects a mix of numerical and text string values or missing values for the relationship type, it will display the network as an unweighted network.
+• However, if GRNsight detects a mix of numerical and text string values or missing values for the relationship type, it will display the network as an unweighted GRN.

-• If the user has selected the menu item Edit > Preferences > Default to black edges with regular arrowheads, GRNsight will ignore the numerical weight values and display the network as an unweighted graph.
+• If the user has deselected the menu item Edge > Enable Edge Coloring Based on Weight Balues, GRNsight will ignore the numerical weight values and display the network as an unweighted GRN.

 • Once you have your appropriately formatted GraphML file (*.graphml), you can import it into GRNsight.

-• Go to the GRNsight beta page.
-Select the menu option File > Import > GraphML….
+• Select the top menu option Network > Network Source > Open File...(.xlsx., .sif, .graphml).
 A dialog box will open for you to select your file.
 Clicking the Open button will load your file.
 Clicking the Cancel button will return you to the GRNsight home page.
+Alternately, you can use the Open File button in the Network > Network Source side panel.

 • The name of the file that is currently loaded will appear in the menu bar.
 The number of nodes and edges in the graph will display on the right-hand side of the menu bar.

-• To reload the same file, select the menu option File > Reload.
-Note that the Reload menu item will be disabled until a file has been imported.
+• To reload the same file, select the top menu option Network > Network Source > Reload or click the Reload button in the Network side bar panel.
+Note that the Reload menu item will be disabled until a file has been loaded.

-• However, if GRNsight detects a mix of numerical and text string values or missing values for the weight attributes, it will display the network as an unweighted network.
+• However, if GRNsight detects a mix of numerical and text string values or missing values for the weight attributes, it will display the network as an unweighted GRN.

-• If the user has selected the menu item Edit > Preferences > Default to black edges with regular arrowheads, GRNsight will ignore the numerical weight values and display the network as an unweighted graph.
+• If the user has selected the menu item Edge > Enable Edge Coloring Based on Weight Values, GRNsight will ignore the numerical weight values and display the network as an unweighted graph.

 load-from-database-modal